Ephesoft-Labs/Semantik.Toolkit.PowerAutomate/README.md

 ## Pipe delimited file export with column filter
-Exports Semantik data into a pipe delimited file but only for columns whose table header exactly matches (case-sensitive) the expected column names.
-Other columns are disregarded and not placed in the file.
+This exports Semantik data into a pipe delimited file for columns with table headers that match (case-sensitive) the expected column names.
+Other columns are not placed in the file.

-Currently, the expected column names are:
+The expected column names are:

 - Item #
 - Description
 - Shipped
 - Unit Price
 - Ext Price
-**Note** that a column name with a period cannot be set as expected because it is an illegal character in flow expression language.
+**Note:** A column name with a period cannot be set as expected as it is an invalid character in Microsoft Flow expression language.

+## License
+Ephesoft Labs is licensed under the [Ephesoft Source Code License].